-We have a strong commitment to Environmental and Social Governance (Sustainability) matters across the Group and have continued to focus on this in recent years.
-Recognising stakeholders increasing expectations with respect to sustainability, we have developed the Midwich Sustainability Strategy framework, and the 2023 Annual Report includes quantitative and qualitative reporting impacting the Group such as the Climate-related Financial Disclosures (TCFD) and Streamlined Energy and Carbon Reporting (SECR).

-The Midwich Sustainability Strategy is focused on four key segments: Our people and giving back; Our environmental performance; Our solutions and Influencing our channel.
-These focus areas continue to be relevant and are at the heart of what matters to our business and our teams.
+We have a strong commitment to Environmental and Social Governance (ESG) across the Group and we have continued to focus on this in recent years.
+The Group's approach to ESG is aligned to three key pillars: reducing our environmental impact; helping our local communities and charities; and supporting our people.
+These focus areas continue to be relevant and are at the heart of what matters to our people.
 Each country adopts these in their own unique way to ensure that they matter to their teams and build strong local engagement with the programme.